 The insights feature is contextual, and is based on the immediately previous data point - such as the previous bar, or column.

 This feature is in preview, and is subject to change.
 The insight feature is enabled and on by default (you don't need to check a Preview box to enable it) beginning with the September 2017 version of Power BI Desktop.

-To use insights, just right-click on any data point in a bar or line visual, and select Analyze > Explain the increase (or Explain the decrease, since all insights are based on the change from the previous data point).
+To use insights to explain increases or decreases seen on charts, just right-click on any data point in a bar or line chart, and select Analyze > Explain the increase (or Explain the decrease, since all insights are based on the change from the previous data point).

 Power BI Desktop then runs its machine learning algorithms over the data, and populates a window with a visual and a description that describes which categories most influenced the increase or decrease.
 By default, insights are provided as a waterfall visual, as shown in the following image.

 By selecting the small icons at the bottom of the waterfall visual, you can choose to have insights display a scatter chart, stacked column chart, or a ribbon chart.